Pet Parents Page

 This website is leverage, in a sense, for me to therefore make a positive difference in many lives!

-Here is a “truism” of physical therapy even if you were coming to see me in-person; it is what you do the other 23 hrs of the day, 7 days a week, which makes the most difference!
+Here is a “truism” of physical therapy even if you were coming to see me or another doctor in-person; it is what you do the other 23 hrs of the day, 7 days a week, which will make the difference!

 So I think it is imperative that we educate, instruct, empower and support pet parents to do what they can at home.

 Rehabilitation is dependent on the individual.
-No two dogs (or cats, or PEOPLE) are the same even if they came from the same litter and have the same identical diagnosis (Yes, it’s happened!)
+No two dogs (or cats, or PEOPLE) are the same even if they came from the same litter and have the same identical diagnosis (<-Yes, it’s happened, more than once!)

 The material presented here is not meant to replace in-person services or traditional vet care; it is still very important that there is a diagnosis (#1) and that you receive regular in-person care.